Privacy policy

 Video Recording

-Only with your explicit written consent, I may make a video recording of the sessions for the sole purpose of professional development, therapist self-review, or clinical supervision.
-Any recording made will be stored securely in accordance with UK data protection laws and will be deleted once its intended purpose has been fulfilled.
-Video recordings are strictly for clinical use and are not available to clients to view, request or obtains copies of under any circumstances.
-Aside from sessions recorded, with prior written consent, all other video or audio recordings of sessions are strictly prohibited.
-Clients are not permitted to record sessions in any form.
+Only with your explicit written consent, I may make a video recording of a therapy session for the purposes of professional development, therapist self- reflection, or clinical supervision.
+Any recording will be stored securely in accordance with UK data protection legislation and will be deleted once its intended purpose has been fulfilled.
+Video recordings are used solely for clinical and professional purposes and will not be made available to clients or any third party, expect where required by law.
+To protect the confidentiality and integrity of the therapeutic process, clients are not permitted to make audio or video recordings of sessions.

 How to Make a Complaint?